MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-xdf.md

 # Create an XDF file in Microsoft R Server

-**Applies to: Microsoft R Server**

 XDF is the native file format for persisted data in Microsoft R Server and it offers the following benefits:

++ Compression, applied when the file is written to disk.
 + Columnar storage, one column per variable, for efficient read-write operations of variable data.
 In data science and machine learning, variables rather than rowsets are the data structures typically used in analysis.
-+ Compression, applied when the file is written to disk.
 + Modular data access and management so that you can work with chunks of data at a time.

-XDF files are not strictly required for statistical analysis and data mining, but when data sets are large or complex, XDF offers the ability to work with subsets of your data.
+XDF files are not strictly required for statistical analysis and data mining, but when data sets are large or complex, XDF offers stability in the form of persisted data under your control, plus the ability to subset and transform data for repeated analysis.

 To create an XDF file, use the **rxImport** function in RevoScaleR to pipe external data to R Server.
-By default, **rxImport** loads data into an in-memory data frame, but by specifying the **outFile** parameter, **rxImport** creates an XDF file.
+By default, **rxImport** loads data into an in-memory data frame, but by specifying the *outFile* parameter, **rxImport** creates an XDF file.

 ## Example: Simple case

+You can create an XDF using any data that can be loaded by **rxImport**, and by specifying an *outFile* consisting of a file path to a writable directory.

-This example uses an R console and [sample data](scaler-user-guide-sample-data.md) to illustrate an import of a single CSV file.
+This example uses an R console and [sample data](scaler-user-guide-sample-data.md) to create an XDF using data from a single CSV file.
 On Windows, you can run **Rgui.exe**, located at \Program Files\Microsoft\R Server\R_SERVER\bin\x64.
 On Linux, you can type **Revo64** at the command line.

     # Set the source file location using inData argument
     > mysourcedata <- file.path(rxGetOption("sampleDataDir", "mortDefaultSmall2000.csv"))

-    # On Windows, verify the working directory and change it to a writable directory if necessary
-    > getwd()
-    > setwd("C:/Users/Temp")

     # Set the XDF file location using the outFile argument
     > myNewXdf <- file.path("C:/users/temp/mortDefaultSmall2000.xdf")

 Notice the direction of the path delimiter.
 By default, R script uses forward slashes as path delimiters.

-Also by default, RevoScaleR uses your working directory to save the new file.
-The R command `getwd()` returns the current working diretory.
-You can use `setwd` to change it.
-Or you can specify the path, as we've done here.

 At this point, the object is created, but the XDF file won't exist until you run **rxImport**.